mijkami/DemarreTaStory06/README.md

 **No versionning tool (like** the **git/github** combo) have been used : a large proportion of the group didn't learn to use one yet and wasn't familiar with the use of 'git' (including repositories and branch management) : the group concluded that the very limited given time for the project and the seemingly "simplicity" of it (regarding the number of pages needed & the absence of back-end) wouldn't allow to dedicate any time to adjust everyone's skills on that specific topic, avoided in the end.

 Last but not least shared tool that we used : **Bootstrap** (we all had a quick introduction about it earlier the same week).
 This specific tool / framework wasn't mastered yet by the group (even the choice itself wasn't seemingly understood/remembered by all of us initially, and have been left aside sometimes), which brought its own problems to standardise everything in the final 'integration' process.

+A dash of **jQuery** was used, mainly for some effects around the main button.

 ### Agile Method